 Where an amendment is carried, the motion as amended becomes the substantive motion, and any member, other than previous movers or seconders in the debate, may then propose a further amendment.

-3.7.13 Procedure until resolution
+3.7.13 Procedure until substantive motion put

-The procedures in Standing Orders 3.7.6 and 3.7.10 must be repeated until a resolution is adopted.
+The procedures in Standing Orders 3.7.6 and 3.7.10 must be repeated until a substantive motion is put.